-I have spent the entire summer of living a life of incredibly poor fashion.
+I have spent the entire summer living a life of incredibly poor fashion.
 But if there was ever a summer to do so, the summer of 2020 would be the one!
-Oregon has remained strong in her social distancing guidelines and the life of a hermit could be quite parallel to the life that myself and so many other farm-living Oregonians are living.
+Oregon has remained strong in her social distancing guidelines and the life of a hermit could be quite parallel to the life that myself, and so many other farm-living Oregonians, are living.

 The first pair of boots were these off-brand lace up, wool-lined black rubber ankle boots with bright red laces.
 Honestly, despite the looks and the ways they made my ankles sweat in the heat of summer, they were quite wonderful!
-So wonderful, in fact, that I wore them out in just 90 days.
+What was not wonderful is the fact that I wore them out in just 90 days!

 Since my social media followers were so proactive in helping me find a pair of boots, I thought it only fitting to do a day-by-day analysis and review of how they were working out.
 I figured a week’s worth of running irrigation wheel line for the hay fields, feeding and watering the horses, chickens and dogs twice a day, and all sorts of random hiking and farm walking would provide an amazing authentic farm-boot-for-women review.